bsmith89/blog/content/Education/python-lesson-balance.md

 The learning objective is clear: write code to make my science more accurate, more efficient, and more impactful.
-The motivation is apparent: data is increasingly plentiful and increasingly complicated.
+The motivation is apparent: data is increasingly plentiful and increasingly complex.
-TODO: Fix the above sentence.
-And the learners are engaged and used to putting in the effort needed to acquire new skills.
+The learners are both engaged and prepared to put in the effort required to develop new skills.

 But, despite all of the advantages, teaching _anybody_ to program is _hard_.
 In my experience, one of the most challenging trade-offs for lesson planners